PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

 ## drush default-content-deploy:export-site, drush dcdes

-Exports a whole site content + path aliases.
+Exports a whole site content.
 You can exclude entities by their type.
-Use 'drush dcd-entity-list' for list of all content entities on this system.
+Use 'drush dcd-entity-list' for a list of all content entities on this system.

 ### Options

-* **skip_entity_type** - entity types to exclude from export.
+* **skip_entity_type** - Entity types to exclude from export.
 * **force-update** - Deletes configurations files that are not used on the site.
 * **folder** - Path to the export folder.